Lakshmi Narasimha (film): Plot

-The film begins at Vijayawada which is in jeopardy of demonic leader Dharmabhiksham with crime & corruption.
-DCP Lakshmi Narasimha Swamy a stout-hearted cop lands at the city and makes rules of his own.
-He commands the sub-ordinates to do whatever they wish, provided the public is not harmed, ruthlessly forsakes anyone, and arrests the thugs.
-In his administration law & order are shaped and people are safe & sound.
+The film begins in Vijayawada, a city plagued by the rule of the demonic leader Dharmabhiksham, who has brought crime and corruption to the region.
+DCP Lakshmi Narasimha Swamy, a stout-hearted cop, lands in the city and makes rules of his own.
+He commands the sub-ordinates to do whatever they wish, stipulating no harm to the public, ruthlessly forsakes anyone, and arrests the thugs.
+In his administration, law & order are in shape, and people are safe & sound.
 Following this, Dharmabhiksham invites and warns him about his transfer because he forbears the bribe.
-Surprisingly, Swamy agrees to do so, by the terms & conditions which Dharmabhiksham accepts.
+Surprisingly, Swamy agrees to do so, by the terms & conditions Dharmabhiksham accepts.

-Once, Swamy is acquainted with a pure college-going girl Rukmini in search of a home.
+Once, Swamy is acquainted with a pure college-going girl, Rukmini, who is searching for a home.
 Rukmini misconstrues him as a thief but ensues the reality and regrets.
-After a series of frequent rendezvous turn to love.
-In the interim, the citizens are assaulted at Dharmabhiksham’s gas station for questioning that they are pouring less petrol.
+After a series of frequent rendezvous, they turn to love.
+In the interim, at Dharmabhiksham's gas station, his goons assault the citizens for questioning that they are pouring less petrol.
 So, Swamy raids and seals it when Dharmabhiksham mortifies him as his suborner.
-Listening to it, Rukmini loathes him as she averses corruption.
-Next, Swamy meets Rukmini and divulges his past.
+Listening to it, Rukmini loathes him as she averses corruption when he divulges his past.

-After completion of his IPS, Swamy takes charge and apprehends honorable-seeking criminals led by Dharmabhiksham.
-Hence, he onslaughts which cost Swamy’s sister and many natives of his village.
-Plus, Swamy is dismissed with false allegations but his father regains his post with the hush money and asks him on duty to rehabilitate ruined villagers.
-That's why he is taking bribes of which Dharmabhiksham is unbeknownst.
-Then, Rukmini comprehends his virtue and their nuptial is fixed.
+After completing his IPS, Swamy takes charge and apprehends honorable-seeking criminals led by Dharmabhiksham.
+Hence, he launches onslaughts that cost Swamy's sister and many natives of his village.
+It leads to Swamy's dismissal with false allegations, but his father regains his post with hush money and asks him to be on duty to rehabilitate ruined villagers.
+That's why he is taking bribes, of which Dharmabhiksham is unaware.
+Then, Rukmini comprehends his virtue, and the elders fix their alliance.

 Meanwhile, on the eve of the festival, the ruling party calls for a strike when the retail vendors plead with Swamy to provide security.
-Whereat, he holds the responsibility and hinders the shuts in of Dharmabhisham which calls off the protest.
-Subsequently, enraged Dharmabhiksham waiting for a shot, cabals while wedlock of Swamy and detonates the market.
-Being cognizant of the brutality Swamy counterattacks, and as a result, he is transferred with 1-week duty remaining in the city.
-Here, Swamy challenges Dharmabhiksham it’s sufficient to collapse his dynasty.
+He holds the responsibility and hinders the shuts of Dharmabhiksham, which calls off the protest—subsequently, enraged Dharmabhiksham, waiting for a shot, cabals while wedlock of Swamy and detonates the market.
+Being conscious of the brutality, Swamy counterattacks, so he receives transfers and must be relieved with 1-week from the city.
+Here, Swamy challenges Dharmabhiksham, saying it's sufficient to collapse his dynasty.
 Moreover, he triumphs in it with his several enforcement tactics.

-As of today, Dharmabhiksham ruses by planting a bomb at Swamy’s residence.
-Knowledging it, Swamy sends Rukmini to his hometown but unfortunately, his father swaps and dies in the blast.
-Now incensed Swamy accumulates all the pieces of evidence against Dharmabhiksham and takes an arrest warrant against him.
-Despite the hindering of the authorities & ministers he moves to seize him.
-After a huge hunt, Swamy catches hold of Dharmabhiksham when prepares to surrender and scoffs at him.
-At last, Swamy encounters him and secretly burns his corpse leaving him as a missing case for absconding riots, revenge, & public harm.
+As of today, Dharmabhiksham ruses by planting a bomb at Swamy's residence.
+Knowing it, Swamy sends Rukmini to his hometown, but unfortunately, his father swaps and dies in the blast.
+Now incensed, Swamy accumulates all the evidence against Dharmabhiksham and takes an arrest warrant against him.
+Despite the hindering of the authorities & ministers, he moves to seize him.
+After a vast hunt, Swamy catches hold of Dharmabhiksham when he prepares to surrender and scoffs at him.
+At last, Swamy encounters him and secretly burns his corpse, leaving him as a missing case for absconding riots, revenge, & public harm.
 Finally, the movie ends with Lakshmi Narasimha Swamy proceeding further constraint to his duty.